Thayer Home

 PARANORMAL FINDINGS

-Psychic Investigation by Ed & Lorraine Warren
+Psychic Investigation by Ed and Lorraine Warren

 West Point Authorities asked the gifted psychic demonologists, Ed and Lorraine Warren, to investigate the Thayer Home.